pierotofy/hscroller.js/README.md

 ## hscroller.js

 This is a simple horizontal scrolling single page web template.
-It provides a more intuitive user experience when using touch devices while preserving the expectations of desktop users.
+It provides a more intuitive user experience when using touch devices while preserving the classical desktop feel.
 Feel free to use/fork/share it.

 * [Live demo](http://www.pierotoffanin.com/scrolling-demo/#)
 * [Tutorial](http://www.pierotoffanin.com/2014/03/horizontal-scrolling-single-page-website-done-right/)